influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.5/features/clustering-features.md

 “extra” load is not being unnecessarily introduced on your cluster.

-## PProf Endpoints
+## PProf endpoints

-Meta nodes expose the /debug/pprof endpoints for profiling and troubleshooting.
+Meta nodes expose the `/debug/pprof` endpoints for profiling and troubleshooting.

-## Shard Movement
+## Shard movement

 * [Copy Shard](/enterprise_influxdb/v1.5/features/cluster-commands/#copy-shard) support - copy a shard from one node to another
 * [Copy Shard Status](/enterprise_influxdb/v1.5/features/cluster-commands/#copy-shard-status) - query the status of a copy shard request